bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

 ### Resource to be deployed
 - Resource-Group
 - User
-	- New "Victim" user
+	- New "Victim" service principal
-    	- Attributes should make it look like a HR person
+    	- Attributes should make it look like a storage service account
         - AD Roles assignments
             - `Reader` on the storage account
             - `Storage Blob Data Reader` on the storage account